meirm/snapback/README.md

 ## Overview

-**snapback** is a snapshot-based backup system written in Bash that uses rsync and hard links to create space-efficient, incremental backups with multiple retention policies.
+**snapback** is a snapshot-based backup system written in Python that uses rsync and hard links to create space-efficient, incremental backups with multiple retention policies.
 It automatically maintains four tiers of snapshots: hourly, daily, weekly, and monthly.

 Unlike traditional backup systems that create full copies of your data, snapback leverages hard links to store only the changed files, dramatically reducing storage requirements while maintaining instant access to every snapshot.
 All backups are stored as regular directories with human-readable filenames—no proprietary formats, no databases, no compression archives.

+The modern Python 3.10+ implementation features comprehensive testing (118 unit tests), proper error handling, and easy installation via pip/uv.
 Whether you're a developer protecting working directories, a sysadmin managing servers, or a power user running a home NAS, snapback provides a transparent, reliable, and efficient backup solution that Just Works™.

 ## Why snapback?

 - **Space Efficient**: Only changed files consume additional disk space.
 Unchanged files are hard-linked, typically using just 1.5-3x source size instead of 20-40x for full copies.
 - **Transparent**: All backups are regular directories.
 Browse them with standard tools, no special software needed.
-- **Simple**: Single Bash script, minimal dependencies, easy to understand and customize.
+- **Simple**: Clean Python implementation, minimal dependencies, easy to understand and customize.
 - **Time-Based Retention**: Four-tier policy (hourly → daily → weekly → monthly) provides both granular recent history and long-term archives.
 - **No Vendor Lock-in**: Plain directories and files.
 Your data is always accessible, even without snapback.
 - **Fast Recovery**: No extraction, no decompression.
 Copy files directly from snapshots.